Future Earth vacancy: Senior Science Officer, George Mason University (Fairfax, Virginia)

 Supervision received and exercised

 This position is based at the Mason Institute for a Sustainable Earth, at George Mason University, in Fairfax, Virginia, and reports to the Director of the Colorado Hub of Future Earth, and the Mason Institute for a Sustainable Earth Executive Director.
-It is expected that the Senior Science Officer will have regular interaction with USGCRP offices in Washington DC.
+It is expected that the Senior Science Officer will spend at least one day per week working from the USGCRP offices in Washington DC.

 - PhD from an accredited college or university in a field related to sustainability and 4 years experience in program / project development and management, or MS in a highly related field and 8 years program / project development and management experience;